carlomilanesi/measures-rs/docs/Tutorial.md

 * `LinearMap3d`
 * `AffineMap3d`.

 Therefore, if there is the need to work in 1D, in 2D, in 3D and using angular directions, the macro `define_measure_types` with such arguments should be used.
 It will declare every kind of measure, directions and transformations.

 Though, if only some of such types are needed, you can remove some of those arguments, and so reduce the number of declared types.
  In this way, the resulting code is quicker to compile, and developers are not bothered by unneeded types.

 If points in affine spaces are not needed, remove the option `with_points`.
 The types `MeasurePoint`, `MeasurePoint2d`, `AffineMap2d`, `MeasurePoint3d` and `AffineMap3d` will not be generated.

-If angular directions are not needed, remove the option `with_points`.
+If angular directions are not needed, remove the option `with_directions`.
 The types `UnsignedDirections` and `SignedDirections` will not be generated.

 If 2-dimension measures are not needed, remove the option `with_2d`.
 The types `Measure2d`, `MeasurePoint2d`, `LinearMap2d` and `AffineMap2d` will not be generated.

 If 3-dimension measures are not needed, remove the option `with_3d`.
 The types `Measure3d`, `MeasurePoint3d`, `LinearMap3d` and `AffineMap3d` will not be generated.

 If the linear or affine transformations in a plane or in the space are not needed, remove the option `with_transformations`.
 The types `LinearMap2d`, `AffineMap2d`, `LinearMap3d` and `AffineMap3d` will not be generated.

-Actually these definitions do not define all the units of measurement we used in our examples.
+Actually, these definitions do not define all the units of measurement we used in our examples.

 The only predefined units of measurement are `Radian`, used for angles, and `One` used for dimensionless measures.
 Every other unit must be explicitly defined.

 ### Defining properties